Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 The subgroup $\Ker(\eta_{2q}^A)$ is now known for every $q$ and $A$, due to the work of several authors.
-The final cases were resolved by Senger-Zhang \cite{senger-zhang22}, see \cite{senger-zhang22} also for the history and earlier results.
-In particular, $\Ker(\eta_{2q}^A) = 0$ for every $A$ if $q \neq 4,8,9$, hence the inertia groups of $(q{-}1)$-connected $2q$-manifolds are determined by the above results in all cases, except when $q=4,8$.
+The final cases were resolved by Senger-Zhang \cite{senger-zhang25}, see \cite{senger-zhang25} also for the history and earlier results.
+In particular, $\Ker(\eta_{2q}^A) = 0$ for every $A$ if $q \neq 4,8,9$, and then the inertia group is also trivial by the relation $I(M) \leq \Ker(\eta_{2q}^A)$.
+Moreover, Kreck's \cite[Theorem D]{kreck99} implies that if $q$ is odd, then $I(M) = \Ker(\eta_{2q}^A)$, see Theorem \ref{thm:inert-lower} a).
+Hence the second step is settled and the inertia group is determined by the above results in all cases, except when $q=4,8$.

 In these cases $\Ker(\eta_{2q}^A)$ is computed as follows: